This FAQs topic contains the following sections:

 - Ensure that the proxy server is whitelisted.
 If the issue persists, contact Druva Technical Support.

 From the Backup Sets page, click a backup set.
 In the backup set details page, navigate to the Backups tab.
-The Backups tab lists all the snapshots for that backup set.
+The Backups tab lists all the recovery points for that backup set.
 The Scan Type Column indicates whether the scan was a Full scan or a Smart Scan.

 ► What if I forget to copy or save the activation token of my NAS proxy?
-Does Phoenix store old activation tokens?
+Does Druva store old activation tokens?

 ► Is there a limit to how many NAS proxies I can install?